Trading community urges government to make taxes affordable

 He, however, said: “The sacrifices will not be complete unless we ensure value for money, because the wastage in the system as we all know is very wide.”

-He added that: “So, the government should take note of these problems and come up with policies or structures that will ensure value for money for our expenditure and the taxes we pay.”

-The call for public education on the E-Levy corroborates a recommendation made by a study, which found that about 63 percent of Ghanaians were aware of the levy.
+The call for public education on the E-Levy corroborates a recommendation made from a study, which found that about 63 percent of Ghanaians were aware of the levy.

 Commenting on the finding, Prof. Anthony Amoah, one of the researchers, said that though the number of people who were aware of the levy was relatively high, the number could not demonstrate actual knowledge about the levy.